Water is a radiation protection agent for ionised pyrrole: Results

-Again all data were recorded simultaneously using the time-stamping detector.
-All VMIs exhibit a central low-KE part due to single ionization as well as sharp or diffuse higher KE signals.
+Again all data were recorded simultaneously using the Timepix3 detector.
+All VMIs exhibit a central low-KE part due to single ionisation as well as sharp or diffuse higher-KE signals.

-The peak at \mq{85}, with a central dot in the VMI, corresponds to the \pyrrolewi parent ion.
-The strongest peak in the TOF-MS is again at \mq{67}, the pyrrole-monomer cation, which resulted from the dissociation of the hydrogen bond in singly ionized \pyrrolew.
+The peak at \mq{85}, with a central dot in the VMI, corresponds to the \pyrrolew parent ion.
+The strongest peak in the TOF-MS is again at \mq{67}, the pyrrole-monomer cation, which resulted from the dissociation of the hydrogen bond in singly-ionised \pyrrolew.
 This is confirmed by its broader KE distribution in the VMI owing to recoil from the momentum conservation with the leaving neutral water molecule.
+Furthermore, no correlations between singly charged pyrrole ions themselves were found in the PIPICO map.
+We would expect to see this correlation for the higher charge states present in our data and, therefore, infer negligible contributions from pyrrole homodimers in our deflected molecular beam in line with previous studies~\cite{Johny:CPL721:149, Bieker:JPCA123:7486}.

 The peaks at \mq{66} and \mq{19} correspond to \pyrmhi and \hydron, respectively.
-Both fragments exhibit sharp rings in their VMIs, with correlated ions that obey momentum conservation, demonstrating a two-body Coulomb explosion break-up channel of \pyrrolew including a proton transfer from pyrrole to water.
-A weaker \HHOi channel, $\ordsim3/4$ of which is correlated to \pyrrolew whereas the remaining signal can be attributed to the water dimer, shows the direct breakup of \pyrrolewdii across the hydrogen bond.
+Both fragments exhibit sharp rings in their VMIs, with correlated ions that obeyed momentum conservation, demonstrating a two-body Coulomb explosion break-up channel of \pyrrolewdii including a proton transfer from pyrrole to water.
+A weaker \HHOi channel, $\ordsim3/4$ of which originates from \pyrrolewdii whereas the remaining signal can be attributed to the water homodimer, shows the direct charge-separating breakup of \pyrrolewdii across the hydrogen bond.

 As for pyrrole, fragments within the regions \mqr{24}{30} and \mqr{35}{44} were detected due to the breakup of the aromatic ring.
-However, they show broad structureless distributions in the VMIs which are not correlated with each other.
-The high KE ions in these regions originate from \pyrrolewdii after three-body fragmentation processes.
-These channels always involve \hydron as a second ionic partner, as well as a third neutral aromatic fragment.
-The small peak at \mq{36} is attributed to a singly ionized water dimer (\HHOd).
+However, they showed broad structureless distributions in the VMIs which were not correlated with each other.
+The high-KE ions in these regions originate from \pyrrolewdii after three-body fragmentation processes.
+These channels involved \hydron as a second ionic partner, as well as a neutral fragment.
+The small peak at \mq{36} was attributed to singly-ionised water homodimer (\HHOd)~\cite{Bieker:JPCA123:7486}.